timoxley/mw/README.md

 log = (msg) -> (req, res, next) -> next console.log msg

+# for details about sequenz see https://github.com/snd/sequenz
 http.createServer sequenz [
     condition alwaysTrue log('this middleware is executed'), log('this middleware is ignored') condition alwaysFalse log('this middleware is ignored'), log('this middleware is executed') condition alwaysFalse log('nothing is shown and the next middleware is executed') (req, res, next) -> req.end()
+]
 ```